-Stakeholders (Round 1 Consultations June 2012) submitted that more details were required regarding Seqwater's proposed renewals expenditure on "electricity supply assets" in 2025-26 at \$30,000.
+Stakeholders during Round 1 consultations in June 2012 (QCA 2012c) submitted that more details were required regarding Seqwater's proposed renewals expenditure on "electricity supply assets" in 2025-26 at \$30,000.

-The Authority commissioned SKM to review Sequater's procurement, asset performance and condition assessment policies and procedures and to determine whether they represented good industry practice.
+The Authority commissioned SKM to review Seqwater's procurement, asset performance and condition assessment policies and procedures and to determine whether they represented good industry practice.

 SKM concluded that although Seqwater may not currently have good asset condition information due to the lack of condition information transferred from previous operators, the policies and procedures Seqwater has adopted to assess the condition of its assets will rectify this situation over time.
-Accordingly, SKM consider Seqwater's approach represents good industry practice.
+Accordingly, SKM considered Seqwater's approach represents good industry practice.